nmathewson/tor/doc/HACKING/CircuitPaddingDevelopment.md

 the same machine number (as opposed to different machines), then a race condition can happen.
 This is
 [known bug #30992](https://bugs.torproject.org/30992).

+When the relay side decides to shut down a machine, it sends a RELAY_COMMAND_PADDING_NEGOTIATED towards the client.
+If this cell matches the current machine number on the client, that machine is torn down, by freeing the `circuit_t.padding_info` slot and immediately setting `circuit_t.padding_machine` slot to NULL.

 Additionally, if Tor decides to close a circuit forcibly due to error before the padding machine is shut down, then `circuit_t.padding_info` is still